binilbp/OTW/README.md

-## This Repo is a walkthrough for the Over The Wire (OTW)
-Only the steps to the answer and command hints are given for each level.
-No passwords or other credentials are given.
-If any present, do raise an issue
+Welcome to my personal walkthrough of the OverTheWire wargame levels.

+This repository serves as a documentation of the steps I followed to solve each level.
+The walkthrough is intentionally minimalistic — focusing on core concepts rather than complete solutions.
+The idea is to provide guidance while still encouraging you to think, experiment, and learn through hands-on effort — which I believe is the most rewarding way to approach these challenges (also meant for me when i will most probably come back after forgetting the steps 😅)

+Note: No passwords, flags, or any sensitive credentials are included in this repository.
+If you happen to spot any such content accidentally exposed, please open an issue so it can be addressed promptly.

+Happy hacking!